 The Problem of Meaning

 Current science is the physical description of matter, and it is false because it lacks in semantic properties.
 We cannot use this science to describe perception, but even more profoundly we cannot use it to describe representation in matter, which creates problems of theoretical incompleteness.
-This physical description has to evolve into that of “gross” matter; in gross matter there can be meanings and representations.
+This physical description has to evolve into that of “gross” matter; in gross matter there can be meanings.
 Then the study of gross matter can evolve into the study of subtle matter which is the ability to perceive other kinds of material entities – e.g., senses that see the objects and the mind that sees the senses.
 As this science develops, we can speak about the non-material, which is that which sees itself.

 Information and Perception

 A conceptual description of material objects solves the problem of perception.
 Material objects are types defined in relation to more abstract types, which are defined in relation to even more abstract types.
 This constructs, what I often call, a “semantic hierarchical tree”.
 The meaning of each node in this tree depends on the higher node in the tree.
 For instance, the meaning of “red” depends on the meaning of “color”, the meaning of “color” depends on the meaning of “sight”, etc. As we rise higher into this hierarchy, we must find what makes our own existence meaningful.
 That is, what is the deeper node in relation to which my existence can be defined?

 As we drop into this hierarchy, the lower nodes provide the truth of the higher nodes.
 For instance, the truth of the claim that something is an apple lies in expanding that apple into its sensations, which must then be expanded into individual percepts, etc. The details get their meaning in relation to abstracts, and the abstracts get their truth in relation to the details.
 Eventually, each node in the tree must be both meaningful and true.
 If the universe becomes both meaningful and true, it would cease to evolve.
 Indian philosophy therefore views truth as unchanging.